spencerhochberg/polefx/devices/portable_pole.md

 ## Specs

-The PoleFX freestanding LED pole is designed to mount in the [X-Stage Lite by X-Pole](https://xpoleus.com/shop-all/stages/xstage-lite/x-stage-lite/).
+The PoleFX portable LED pole is designed to mount in the [X-Stage Lite by X-Pole](https://xpoleus.com/shop-all/stages/xstage-lite/x-stage-lite/).

 | Feature       | Description       |
 | ------------- | ----------------- |